openresty/meta-lua-nginx-module/README.md

 Next, update the tests inside the respective repository.
 In this case, they will be under `../lua-nginx-module/t`.

-Finally, create PR for both the `meta-lua-nginx-module` and `lua-nginx-module`.
+Finally, create PRs for both the `meta-lua-nginx-module` and `lua-nginx-module`.

 ## Template Features

-All the files under `src/subsystem` are valid [Perl TT2](http://www.template-toolkit.org) files and should be able to be rendered using the `mini-tt2.pl` tool inside this repo, the [lemplate](https://github.com/openresty/lemplate) or the official [Perl TT2](http://www.template-toolkit.org) renderer.
+All the files under `src/subsystem` are valid [Perl TT2](http://www.template-toolkit.org) files and should be renderable using the `mini-tt2.pl` tool inside this repo, the [lemplate](https://github.com/openresty/lemplate) or the official [Perl TT2](http://www.template-toolkit.org) renderer.

-**Note:** The `mini-tt2.pl` tool has been specifically tailored for rendering C source codes and will reformat to make sure the rendered file follows the general styling guidelines of NGINX.
-Rendering using other TT2 compatible should yield files that can be built successfully but not necessarily style wise correct.
+**Note:** The `mini-tt2.pl` tool has been specifically tailored for rendering C source codes and will reformat to make sure the rendered file follows the general styling guidelines of NGINX and OpenResty projects.
+Rendering using other TT2 compatible renderers should yield files that can be build but not necessarily correct in terms of styling.

 In general, you should always use the `mini-tt2.pl` tool while working with this repository and only submit files rendered by it to `lua-nginx-module` and `stream-lua-nginx-module`.
 You should also avoid using any TT2 features